Understanding grammar is key to understanding a language.

 English grammar tips with Gymglish, online English lessons.

 • I would rather ('I prefer', 'I would prefer') is used as a modal auxiliary verb.
 It is followed by the infinitive (without 'to') when its subject is the same as the subject of the next verb.
 This happens when we talk about what we would prefer to do.

 • Would rather is followed by a past subjunctive when its subject is different than the subject of the following verb.
 This happens when we talk about what we want someone else to do.
 (The past subjunctive is conjugated in the same way as the simple past, except for 'to be'.)

 Note: The verb to prefer is a synonym of would rather, but has a slightly more formal, impersonal tone.

-Still having difficulties with 'Would rather'?
-Want to improve your English?
-Test our online English lessons and receive a free level assessment!
+Still facing difficulties with 'Would rather'?
+Improve your English with Gymglish - try our English lessons for free now and receive a free level assessment!

-Do you have smart way of remembering this rule?
-A tip to avoid making a mistake on 'Would rather'?
+Do you know any tips to avoid making mistakes with 'Would rather'?
 Share it with us!